Mercedes Lackey bibliography: The Dragon Jousters

 The books primarily follow the story of Vetch (or Kiron, from the second book onward), and centers initially around a war between the neighboring countries of Alta and Tia, both of which use Dragon Jousters as their most powerful weapons.
-The books are based on the predynastic period of Ancient Egypt and (very loosely) the myth of Atlantis.
+The settings in the books resemble the pre-Dynastic period of Ancient Egypt, with dragons; others have suggested (very loosely) the myth of Atlantis.
+There is also an arcade video game by the same name, which involved lance-wielding combatants on flying creatures, but is unrelated.
 This series began with a short story entitled "Joust" which was published in The Dragon Quintet (ISBN 076531035X).
 This short story was later expanded into the following series with the first novel holding the same name as the short story that began the series.